Ponor

 A ponor is a natural opening where surface water enters into underground passages; they may be found in karst landscapes where the geology and the geomorphology is typically dominated by porous limestone rock.
 Ponors can drain stream or lake water continuously or can at times work as springs, similar to estavelles.
 Morphologically, ponors come in forms of large pits and caves, large fissures and caverns, networks of smaller cracks, and sedimentary, alluvial drains.

 Etymology

-The name for the karst formation ponor comes from Croatian and Slovene.
-It derives from the proto-Slavic word nora, meaning pit, hole, abyss; the English word narrow probably has the same origin.
+The name for the karst formation ponor comes from Serbo-Croatian and Slovene.
+It derives from the proto-Slavic word *nora, meaning pit, hole.

-Several places in southeast Europe (Bulgaria, Croatia, Czech Republic, Hungary, Romania, Montenegro, Slovenia) bear the name Ponor due to associated karst openings.
+Several places in southeast Europe (Bulgaria, Bosnia and Herzegovina, Croatia, Czech Republic, Hungary, Romania, Montenegro, Serbia, and Slovenia) bear the name Ponor due to associated karst openings.

 Description

 Whereas a sinkhole (doline) is a depression of surface topography with a pit or cavity directly underneath, a ponor is kind of a portal where a surface stream or lake flows either partially or completely underground into a karst groundwater system.

 Steady water erosion may have formed or enlarged the portal in (mainly limestone) rock, in a conglomerate, or in looser materials.
 Karst terrains are known for surface water losses through small ponors and its resurgence after having traveled through vast underground systems.